The State of California requires that potential student loan borrowers be told the following:

 Student tuition and fee increases, budget cuts, and borrowing limits can make it difficult to finance the total cost of your education.
 Please consider the following before applying for a private loan:

-- Graduate Health Professions students are advised to compare the terms and conditions of both the federal Graduate Plus Direct Loan program and individual lenders' private loan products to help meet the cost of attendance.
-Review the Federal-Private Loan Comparison Chart.
+- Graduate Health Professions students are advised to compare the terms and conditions of both federal Direct Loan programs and individual lenders' private loan products to help meet the cost of attendance.
+StudentAid.gov provides a Federal and Private Loan Comparison.

 - The selection of a private student loan provider is entirely your choice.
 Be aware that some private lenders may require repayment during enrollment.
 When applying, use our School Code 001313-72.